kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 29 | }
 | ^
 ```
-It detected an error at the last line, line 29-character 1, the closing bracket.
+It detected an error, but at the last line, line 29-character 1, the closing bracket.
 It's because we deleted the opening bracket "{" in the instruction much earlier at line 10.
 Retype the correct instruction.
 The error message disappears.

 ## 1.7	The state variables